 This guidance note provides an overview of the VAT treatment of goods that are entered, removed or supplied in a fiscal warehouse.

 This is a regime where certain types of commodities that are already in 'free circulation' within the EU can be traded without the requirement to account for VAT.
 This regime would be beneficial for businesses who are not VAT registered in the UK, or required to be VAT registered in the UK, if this is the only business activity they undertake in the UK.

 If a business has imported goods that are liable to excise duty then the Tax warehouses guidance note may be of more relevance.

-If the goods are not in free circulation in the EU then the Union Customs Code – customs warehousing guidance note may be of more relevance.
+If the goods are not in free circulation in the EU then see HMRC notice Customs special procedures for the Union Customs Code (Notice 3001) for information on holding goods in a customs warehouse which may be of more relevance.

 No output VAT will be due on the goods entering the fiscal warehouse or on any goods traded whilst in the warehouse.
 VAT will only become payable when the goods leave the fiscal warehouse regime.